Toks Olagundoye: Career

-In 2012 Olagundoye was cast as a series regular in the ABC comedy series The Neighbors, playing the part of Jackie Joyner-Kersee until the series was canceled after two seasons in 2014.
+In 2012, Olagundoye was cast as a series regular in the ABC comedy series The Neighbors, playing the part of Jackie Joyner-Kersee until the series was canceled after two seasons in 2014.
 She later had starring roles in the two television pilots: Feed Me, opposite Mary-Louise Parker for NBC; and Amazon's Salem Rogers, co-starring with Leslie Bibb.
-Olagundoye joined the cast of ABC comedy-drama Castle in 2015 as a series regular in the role of Hayley Shipton.
+In 2015, Olagundoye joined the main cast for the final season of the ABC comedy-drama Castle, in the role of British former MI6 operative Hayley Shipton, who joins Castle's P.I. firm.

 From 2017 to 2021, she voiced Bentina Beakley for the 2017 reboot of DuckTales.
-In 2019 Olagundoye had a recurring role on the final season of Veep playing Senator Kemi Talbot.
+In 2019, Olagundoye had a recurring role on the final season of Veep playing Senator Kemi Talbot.
 Olagundoye does the voice acting for Mel Medarda in Arcane: League of Legends (2021).
-In 2021, she had a recurring role on the ABC series The Rookie, and in 2022 was cast as one of leads in ABC revival of L.A.
+In 2021, she had a recurring role on the ABC series The Rookie, and in 2022, was cast as one of the leads in the ABC revival of L.A.
 Law.

 Personal life

 On May 16, 2015, Olagundoye married Sean Quinn, whom she met on Twitter, after several years of dating.
-They have a son together.